Germaine of Foix: Marriage

 Ferdinand's son-in-law, Philip, had died on 25 September 1506.
 Ferdinand convinced the cortes that Queen Joanna was too mentally ill to govern, and was appointed her guardian and regent of her countries.
 On 3 May 1509, Germaine gave birth to a son, Infante John, Prince of Girona, who died shortly after his birth.
 The couple did not have another child.
-If John had lived, or if they had another son, the Crown of Aragon would have split from the Crown of Castile again, after being semi-united by the marriage of Ferdinand and Isabella.
+If John had lived, or if they had had another son, the Crown of Aragon would have split from the Crown of Castile again, after being semi-united by the marriage of Ferdinand and Isabella.
 On 28 January 1513, the King granted his wife the Viscounty of Castellbó, a former possession of her family, the House of Foix.
 While Germaine was not very politically active, she did represent her husband at the 1512 Cortes Generales and the 1515 Cortes of Aragon.
 She was presiding over the latter when she received news of her husband dying, and she rushed to his deathbed in Madrigalejo.